 Biosecurity.
 Biosecurity is about reducing the risk of spreading invasive species and diseases around the countryside.
-Follow the simple "Check, Clean, Dry" biosecurity routine when you've been in the countryside:
+Follow the simple "Check, Clean, Dry" biosecurity routine whenever you've been in the countryside;

 CHECK - Before leaving a site check footwear and equipment for soil, plant or animal matter, small organisms etc. Carry a basic biosecurity kit (hoofpick, brush & water) and remove debris on site.
+CLEAN - Clean and wash footwear, clothing and equipment with appropriate disinfectants, ideally on site, where the washings should be left.